Wintellect/WintellectVSCmdlets/ReadMe.md

 Because I've written numerous small macros, and use them on a daily basis, I was not looking forward to the extra effort to turn them into a VSIX.
 Fortunately, Visual Studio 2012 has the wonderful NuGet package manager built in so I converted my macros into PowerShell.
 While not as convenient as macros, they do work.
 You can read more about converting macros into PowerShell on my [blog ](http://www.wintellect.com/cs/blogs/jrobbins/archive/2012/03/30/using-nuget-powershell-to-replace-missing-macros-in-dev-11.aspx).

-These macros/cmdlets work for both Visual Studio 2012 and Visual Studio 2010.Please fork and let me know if there's any bugs you find.
+These macros/cmdlets work for Visual Studio 2010 and higher.
+Please fork and let me know if there's any bugs you find.
 I hope you find them useful.

 Here's the about text showing all cmdlets.
 Of course, all cmdlets have detailed help for more information.